St Kilda is home to a colony of over 1,200 Little Penguins and attracts many visitors each year.

 How can you help to enhance the learning experience for local, interstate and overseas visitors while also assisting in minimising the impact of the public on this important wild penguin colony?

 Earthcare St Kilda has been operating its famous Penguin Guide service since 2009 during the Victorian daylight saving period each year.

-The new Penguin Guiding season starts on 2nd October, so please register your interest now!
+The current Penguin Guiding season began on 2nd October 2016, you can still register your interest !

 Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier from sunset until around 10.00 pm.

 - The provision of information to visitors on the characteristics and habits of penguins, and

 - Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping distance from the penguins